 Have your Wedding Ceremony at the Palace of Fine Arts

-Newly married couples continue to make sure it is a part of the present and future as well.
-We have not only taken our brides and groom to POFA hundreds of times, but we have actually covered marriage ceremonies here as well.
-It is rather expensive, but the Palace puts on a very nice ceremony that is performed under the Rotunda.
+We have not only taken our brides and grooms to POFA hundreds of times for wedding pictures, but we have actually covered marriage ceremonies here as well.
+It is rather expensive, but the Palace of Fine Arts puts on a nice ceremony that is performed under the Rotunda.
 Couples need to supply their own officiant and sound equipment, but the chairs and ropes are provided by San Francisco.
 Prices start at $5,000 and go up to $10,000 for tented events.
 Maximum capacity is 250 people and you are required to take care of your own garbage.
 One of the downsides at the time of this writing was that no restroom facilities are provided.
 The nearest public restroom is across the street at Crissy Field.
 Some people have been known to sneak into the indoor Palace of Fine Arts venue to use the bathroom, but under normal circumstances you have to pay to get in.
-This site will be updated if we hear about this changing.
+This site will be updated if we hear about this changing and I would imagine that if the couple was willing to pay for it, a nice temporary bathroom facility could be rented.
 This has long been a problem at POFA and we hope they will soon fix this.
-Even temporary bathrooms would be welcome.
+Even outhouses would be welcome.